Having lived in Rushden all his life, Keith has always supported his home town.

 Annual Exhibition at Rushden Hall

-Every year since he took up art professionally in 1992, Keith has held an Annual Exhibition in Rushden Hall, which dates back to the 14th Century and is set in 32 acres of beautiful parkland.
-Now the 9-day exhibition held in the middle of November is a staple in the town calendar and welcomes visitors from across the country.
+For 25 years, ever since he took up art professionally in 1992, Keith held an Annual Exhibition in Rushden Hall, which dates back to the 14th Century and is set in 32 acres of beautiful parkland.
+The 9-day exhibition was held in the middle of November and became a staple in the town calendar, welcoming visitors from across the country.

 In 2006 the exhibition was designated a Mayoral Event, as the focal point of the Mayor’s Memorial Week.
 The Exhibition is opened each year in a public ceremony by the Rushden Town Mayor, also attended by local WWII veterans and distinguished visitors, both civilian and military.
 The young people of Rushden Air Training Corp welcome the visitors for the opening which gives an opportunity to say ‘Thank you’ to our local veterans during the month of Remembrance.